slink23/commentable-gallery/README.md

 4) If everything executes properly there, you'll see an appropriate message.

-5) Open up the "gallery.html" file contained within.
+5) Open up the "sample_gallery.php" file contained within.

 6) Edit it as described within the comments.